 While the terms "self-direct" and "opt-out" have historically been interchangeable, in practice they can vary substantially depending on the goals of the system that these large consumers operate within, and therefore have developed into a continuum.
 At one end is the pure "opt-out" program, where the industrial end-user declines to pay into efficiency programs, choosing to pursue energy efficiency on its own with no oversight.
-Further along the continuum are programs that allow large energy consumers to opt out of paying into the programs in exchange for investing in some type of energy efficiency on their own, with varying degrees of oversight, targets and reporting requirements.
+Further along the continuum are programs that allow large energy efficiency on their own, with varying degrees of oversight, targets and reporting requirements.
 These programs, while not necessarily maximizing benefits to the entire electricity system, do ensure that these consumers deliver some level of benefits to the system, despite not paying into statewide or utility efficiency programs.
 While some efficiency gains are achieved, utilities are forced to operate their programs with a smaller revenue pool and a smaller number of participants.